mozilla/network-pulse-api/readme.md

 ### `GET /logout`

 This will log out a user if they have an authenticated session going.
+Note that this route does not have a redirect path associated with it: simply calling `/logout` with an XHR or Fetch operation is enough to immediately log the user out and invalidate their session at the API server.

 ## Getting up and running for local development